ForwardLoopLLC/floopcli/docs/source/intro/hello.rst

 :subscript:`(Note: build uses Docker under the hood, so all builds are cached.
 This means that first build usually takes much longer than subsequent builds.)``

-Optionally, you can add the *-v* flag to see that floop always pushes before a build then builds your run environment using the **Dockerfile** for your app.
+Optionally, you can add the *-v* flag to see that floop always pushes before a build then builds your run environment using the *build_file* in the *target_source* for each core that builds your app.

 8. Test Code on Targets
 =======================